IshaanLabs/transliteration-mbart-finetuned/README.md

 # Multilingual Transliteration Model: English to Indic Scripts

-A production-ready transliteration system that converts English text to Hindi, Bengali, and Tamil using fine-tuned mBART-50 with LoRA optimization and CTranslate2 acceleration.
+A transliteration system that converts English text to Hindi, Bengali, and Tamil using fine-tuned mBART-50 with LoRA optimization and CTranslate2 acceleration.

 ## 🎯 Project Overview